NEW BOAT BUILDERS HOME PAGE

 Ordinary electrochemical corrosion, rust or oxidation, is also a problem for most ferrous metals, such as steel.
 These metals must be cleaned before painting to remove any corrosion or contaminants and then painted with a special primer that treats the metal.
-Then paint over with marine paints.
+Then they are painted with a marine paint.
 If done correctly this treatment will last several years or more with occasional touch up of rust spots.
-But on a regular basis the metal must be cleaned by grinding or sandblasting, re-primed and re-painted.
+On a regular basis (sometimes annually) the metal must be cleaned by grinding or sandblasting, re-primed and re-painted.
 If done as regular maintenance, steel boats can last many years.
 It is not unusual to see steel boats that are fifty or more years old.

-Aluminum and stainless steel should never be installed where they will always be wet.
+Aluminum and stainless steel, or any metal, should never be installed where they will always be wet.
 Fuel tanks are often mounted on flat surfaces where moisture will collect under the tank.
 These tanks will corrode through very rapidly.
-Any metal tank should mounted off of a surface so air can circulate around all sides of the tank.
+Any metal tank should be mounted off of a surface so air can circulate around all sides of the tank.
 Metal tanks should never be encased in foam for the same reason.
 For more on Aluminum see, Aluminum Tanks and Boats: to Paint or Not to Paint http://newboatbuilders.com/docs/aluminum.pdf.